heades/blog/_posts/2018-07-29-New-Papers-and-Talks.md

 The slides for this talk can be found [here](http://metatheorem.org/includes/talks/PLAS-Kent-2018/).

-Following my amazing week at Kent I gave a talk presenting my coauthors, Jiaming Jiang, Aubrey Bryant, and [Valeria de Paiva](http://www.valeriadepaiva.org/), and my new paper at the [Fifth International Workshop on Graphical Models for Security](http://gramsec.uni.lu/):
+Following my amazing week at Kent I gave a talk presenting my coauthors, Jiaming Jiang and Aubrey Bryant, and my new paper at the [Fifth International Workshop on Graphical Models for Security](http://gramsec.uni.lu/):

   - **Title**: _On Linear Logic, Functional Programming, and Attack Trees_